 Digital analytics is the foundation of marketing, advertising, web design, and development.
 As a data-driven web development agency, we use a variety of analytics tools—including Google Tag Manager, Google Analytics, Cognitive SEO, Dragon Metrics, SEMRush, and more—to track, measure, and analyze your site performance, among other campaign metrics.

-No matter what type of business you’re running, your website data tells a digital story about each customer’s on-site journey.
-This can include everything from how they got to your site, their location when searching, device preference, and more.
-When paired with other digital tracking methods, like the Facebook Pixel, we are able to paint a picture of who your customers are and what content they are most interested in engaging with on your website.
-Installing and learning how to better understand digital analytics is important to the success of your business.
+No matter what type of business you’re running, your website’s analytics data tells a digital story about each customer’s on-site journey.
+There are many metrics to measure, including how they got to your site, their location when searching, device preference, their average session duration, and more.
+When paired with other digital tracking tools, like the Facebook Pixel, we are able to paint a picture of who your customers are and what content they are most interested in engaging with on your website.
+Installing and learning how to better understand digital analytics is important when trying to grow your business.

 Google Analytics also gives you the power to see how the strategy you are deploying is performing among your targeted audience.
 Reports highlight bounce rate, new website visitors, cost per click, and more.

-Getting started with Google Analytics is easy.
+Getting started with Google’s analytics tool is easy.
 Follow these simple steps, and you’ll be analyzing your website data in no time.

 To begin, go to google.com/analytics to create or sign in to your Analytics account.

-A property represents your website or app and is the collection point in Analytics for the data from your site or app.
+A property represents your website or app and is the collection point in Analytics for the types of data from your site or app.

-Views allow you to create filtered perspectives of your data.
+Views allow you to create filtered perspectives for your data analysis.